Checks¶

 pytest example:

-'Files are not indented as expected.
+from jscc.testing.checks import get_misindented_files from jscc.testing.util import warn_and_assert def test_indent(): warn_and_assert(get_misindented_files(), '{0} is not indented as expected, run: ocdskit indent {0}', 'Files are not indented as expected.
 See warnings below, or run: ocdskit indent -r .')

-Yields the path and exception (as a tuple) of any JSON file that isn’t valid.
+Yield the path and exception (as a tuple) of any JSON file that isn’t valid.

-JSON files must be parsed without error by the json module, and JSON objects mustn’t have duplicate keys.
+JSON files must be parsed without error by the

 pytest example:

-jscc.testing.checks.validate_schema(path, data, validator)[source]#
+- jscc.testing.checks.validate_schema(path, data, validator)[source]¶

 Uses the jsonschema module.

-Parameters:
+- Parameters:

 validator – The validator to use

-Returns:
+- Returns:

 the number of errors

-Return type:
+- Return type:

-jscc.testing.checks.validate_letter_case(*args, property_exceptions=(), definition_exceptions=())[source]#
+- jscc.testing.checks.validate_letter_case(*args, property_exceptions=(), definition_exceptions=())[source]¶

 Property names must be lowerCamelCase.
 Definition names must be UpperCamelCase.
 All must be ASCII letters only.

-Parameters:
+- Parameters:

-Returns:
+- Returns:

 the number of errors

-Return type:
+- Return type:

-Parameters:
+- Parameters:

-Returns:
+- Returns:

 the number of errors

-Return type:
+- Return type:

-Parameters:
+- Parameters:

-Returns:
+- Returns:

 the number of errors

-Return type:
+- Return type:

-Parameters:
+- Parameters:

-Returns:
+- Returns:

 the number of errors

-Return type:
+- Return type:

-Returns:
+- Returns:

 the number of errors